ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

     dtypes: float64(13), int64(14), object(7)
     memory usage: 1.4+ MB

-You can see that there are various columns that are not of use.
+You can see that various columns are not of use.
 So, I decide to remove such columns.

 ```python
 df.drop([*df.columns[4:10], *df.columns[11:15], 'posNeg', 'fips'],